kongmunist/mywebsite/pages/blog/advancedaddition.md

 <img src={{ url_for('static', filename = 'aabignetexamples.png')}} width="300" class="d-block mx-auto"/>

 It's AWFUL!
 Terrible!
 Abysmal!
 A child could do better than that!
-Whe- oh, we're getting a message from ML himself.
-He said to change the learning rate.
+Whe- oh, we're getting a message from ML themselves.
+They said to change the learning rate.
 Whoops.
 Here's the actual results

 <img src={{ url_for('static', filename = 'aabignetgoodexamples.png')}} width="300" class="d-block mx-auto"/>